Firms slow to move as global urban growth booms

-LONDON (Reuters) - Businesses are failing to conduct forensic research needed to capitalize on a wave of urbanization across emerging economies that is unprecedented in its speed and scale, McKinsey Global Institute (MGI) said on Thursday.
+LONDON, June 28 (Reuters) - Businesses are failing to conduct forensic research needed to capitalise on a wave of urbanisation across emerging economies that is unprecedented in its speed and scale, McKinsey Global Institute (MGI) said on Thursday.

 The research arm of the consultancy McKinsey & Co said it expected one billion extra city-dwellers to be earning enough by 2025 to become significant consumers of goods and services.